„While her technical skills are superior to any difficulty whatsoever, she does not deliver narcissistic keyboard acrobatics,

 the warmth of her playing comes through, without a trace of clatter or display for its own sake.“ (Fanfare US)

-Competition triumphs and increasing concert engagements soon took her to Great Britain, America, Italy, Switzerland, China and Japan.
-These included prestigious venues such as the New York Steinway Hall, Carnegie Hall, Tonhalle Düsseldorf, Beethoven-Haus Kammermusiksaal, Illsley Ball Nordstrom Recital Hall Seattle, Sichuan Conservatory Concert Hall and Munetsugu Hall Nagoya.
+Active concert engagements soon took Jamina Gerl to Great Britain, America, Italy, Switzerland, China and Japan.
+They led her to renowned festivals such as the Ruhr Piano Festival, Mosel-Musikfestival, Schleswig-Holstein Musik Festival, Bayreuth Easter Festival, Beethovenfest Bonn and to prestigious venues such as New York’s Steinway Hall, Carnegie Hall, Tonhalle Düsseldorf, Illsley Ball Nordstrom Recital Hall in Seattle and Munetsugu Hall in Nagoya.
 Radio and TV recordings were produced in cooperation with mdr, WDR, DLF and Deutschlandfunk Kultur.

 „But the greatest surprise of all is the abundance of tones and nuances she delivers, allowing her to give